 Sweep vehicles/personnel are needed to help competitors who might have encountered a mechanical problem or have left the course.
 A sweep worker would be stationed at the beginning of each stage and would be dispatched down the stage after it is complete, to assist getting any disabled competitor vehicles back onto the stage road, and move them to somewhere where they crew can come and get them.
 A sweep worker is not expected to be a mechanic and repair a competitor’s car.
 While this position doesn’t require a Ham radio license, since this person needs to be able to communicate, rather than pairing them with a Ham radio operator, we typically offer these few positions to those that have a Ham radio license and capable vehicle.

-Qualifications: Must have a full-frame, 4wd vehicle (generally a Jeep or truck), recovery tools such as straps, clevis, basic tools, etc. A winch is a plus.
+Qualifications: Must have a full-frame, 4wd vehicle (generally a capable SUV or truck), recovery tools such as straps, clevis, basic tools, etc. A winch is a plus.
 As mentioned above, Ham radio license is also a plus.

 In addition, we are always looking for people to join the committee, to provide assistance in new ways or shadow to transition into existing roles.
 We don’t want the committee to get burned out, so we need to have new blood into the committee!
 This does require a significant amount of work throughout the year, but especially during the few months prior to the event, to attend meetings, work independently, visit residents, test communications, etc.